black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 Create an evenListMedian variable and assign it the result of finding the median of the testArr2.

 Then, log the evenListMedian variable to the console.

+# Step 25
+Now that you have a better understanding of how to find the median for odd and even lists of numbers, you can remove all your test code from the previous steps.